CodeMaster7000/Quicksort-Algorithm-Visualized/README.md

-# Quicksort-Algorithm-Visualized
+# Quicksort Algorithm Visualized

-A sequel to the visualized BubbleSort algorithm, here is the HTML, CSS and JS code to the more efficient QuickSort algorithm.
+A sequel to the visualized BubbleSort algorithm, here is the HTML, CSS and JS code to the more time-efficient QuickSort algorithm.